chilikasha/tinytools/README.md

 - [Proxyman](https://proxyman.io/) - cross-platform debugger tool which enables developers to capture, inspect, and manipulate HTTP(s) requests/responses with ease.

 - [QuickLens](https://quicklens.app/) - a powerful app to inspect the UI.
-  > [PixelSnap](https://getpixelsnap.com/) - an alternative tool for measuring anything on your screen.
+  > [PixelSnap](https://getpixelsnap.com/) - an alternative tool for measuring anything on your screen.\
+  > [Free Ruler](https://www.pascal.com/freeruler) - an open source, free ruler app for macOS.

 - [regex101](https://regex101.com/) - a multilingual regular expression debugger with real time explanation, error detection and highlighting.

-- [Secretive](https://github.com/maxgoedjen/secretive) - an app for storing and managing SSH keys in the Secure Enclave. `macos` `oss`
+- [Secretive](https://github.com/maxgoedjen/secretive) - an app for storing and managing SSH keys in the Secure Enclave.

-- [Sysprof](https://wiki.gnome.org/Apps/Sysprof) allows you to profile applications to aid in debugging and optimization.
+- [Sysprof](https://wiki.gnome.org/Apps/Sysprof) - allows you to profile applications to aid in debugging and optimization.

 [`Table of contents`](#table-of-contents)